3. Admissions entry criteria

 Individual programmes may wish to discount achievement in a

-specific subject such as General Studies this will be declared on
+specific subject such as General Studies this would be

-made normally made on a tariff point basis and will take account of
+are normally made on a tariff point basis and will take

 3.2.12 Other qualifications contained within